xasterKies/dg-sqltrace/README.md

 # dg-sqltrace
-A python django package that trace and inspect a bunch of woven SQL queries in your terminal
+A python django package that trace and inspect a bunch of SQL queries in your terminal